mvroomen/portfolio/critique-by-design.md

 First, I rewrote the title of the graph to convey the “big idea” the graph was intending to convey, which alters the graph’s role to “supporting evidence to the “big idea, rather than attempting to convey the big idea all on its own.
 I did this by taking the information conveyed in the “thought bubble” to inspire my new title “High Corn Prices, High Fertilizer Prices Follow”.

 Second, I eliminated the data that went beyond August 2021, since the corn price data was only available until then.
 Now, all the lines end in the same time period and the reader isn’t left wondering why the corn line stops before the others.
 This also led me to eliminate those percentage change notes from the “static pop-up”.
+Similarly, I eliminated the names of the cities whose market prices were used since I think this is common knowledge.

 Third, I reduced the tick marks on the X-axis and Y-axes.
 Since we are concerned about trends, we don’t need precise data points.
-Therefore, reducing the amount of tick marks reduces clutter on the graph without causing any confusion or risking that the reader will misinterpret the data.
+May and November correspond roughly with when fertilizer is applied so I decided to use them as my 6-month tick markers.
+Reducing the amount of tick marks reduces clutter on the graph without causing any confusion or risking that the reader will misinterpret the data.
 While doing that, I added a label to the right-hand y-axis conveying the price of corn per bushel.

 Fourth, I reduced the number of gridlines and changed the colors of the corn and fertilizers lines to four more complimentary colors.
 For the rest of the graph, I kept it gray, including eliminating the bright green box and replacing it with more intense lines for that section of the graph and a simple gray dotted line to note when July 2020 begins.
 My goal with these changes was simply to reduce how much was going on visually with the graph.